Artifacts

 BUNDLE_MANIFEST_URL=$(curl -sL https://anywhere-assets.eks.amazonaws.com/releases/eks-a/manifest.yaml | yq ".spec.releases[] | select(.version==\"$EKSA_RELEASE_VERSION\").bundleManifestUrl")

-There are two categories of tags to be attached to the Bottlerocket templates in vCenter.
+There are two categories of tags to be attached to the OVA templates in vCenter.

 os: This category represents the OS corresponding to this template.
-The value for this tag must be os:bottlerocket.
+The possible values for this tag are os:bottlerocket, os:redhat and os:ubuntu.

 eksdRelease: This category represents the EKS Distro release corresponding to this template.
 The value for this tag can be obtained programmatically as follows.